What is Type 2 Inflammation?

 Eosinophilic asthma and Type 2 inflammation

-People with eosinophilic asthma may experience worsened symptoms of cough, wheeze and shortness of breath.
+People with severe eosinophilic asthma may experience worse symptoms of cough, wheeze, shortness of breath and chest tightness.
 Research shows a connection between too many eosinophils in the blood and the future risk and severity of asthma attacks.

 ➤ What is eosinophilic asthma?